mikhalexandr/Flask-Rating-API/README.md

 API for interacting with the leaderboard in the game "Sensei Rescuing"

 > [!NOTE]
-> You can find the repository of the game [here](https://github.com/mikhalexandr/PyGame-Sensei-Rescuing)
+> An example of using the API can be found in [this project](https://github.com/mikhalexandr/PyGame-Sensei-Rescuing)

 ## 🛠️ Tech Stack
 ㅤ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)